by Santorini Dave • Updated: October 3, 2018

 - Both hotels have their own expansive pool areas, connected by a deck that wraps around the property – totaling up to ten pools and four hot tubs over five acres.
 The Palazzo recently added the Aquatic Club, which offers an intimate party atmosphere for adults.
 The Venetian has Tao Beach, a popular dayclub in which topless sunbathing is allowed on a limited basis during the week.

 - The restaurants are stellar and showcase world-famous celebrity chefs.
 Mario Batali has four restaurants represented, including the magnificent Carnevino, where steaks are dry-aged for up to 120 days (and a few select cuts up to eight months!) at an off-site facility.
 Emeril Lagasse, Wolfgang Puck, and “Cake Boss” Buddy Valastro also have multiple dining spots.
-Other top choice include Thomas Keller’s Bouchon, Yardbird (for the best fried chicken in Vegas), Sugarcane (global cuisine) and the new Chica with latin fare by Lorena Garcia.
+Other top choices include Thomas Keller’s Bouchon, Yardbird (for the best fried chicken in Vegas), Sugarcane (global cuisine) and the new Chica with Latin fare by Lorena Garcia.
 Tao is an Asian restaurant with a large nightclub on the upper level.
 In similar style, Lavo offers Italian and a sleek lounge upstairs.

 - The Grand Canal Shoppes comprises more than 80 boutique stores, waterways with gondola rides, and live entertainment in St. Mark’s Square.
 It’s also home to Madame Tussauds and an 85,000 square-foot Barneys New York.
 The Atrium Shops provides a luxury spin on the department store concept, with numerous brands and counters (also a bar) under one roof.